Deductible in a group insurance policy

 Read More: How does Group Insurance Cover work?

-In case of employee group insurance policies, many employers encourage their employees to go for a high deductible amount in order to keep premium rates under check.
-The bigger the deductible, the lower would be the premium charged for the same cover.
+Many employers encourage their employees to opt for a high deductible so as to keep premium rates low.
+The higher the deductible, the lower the premium charged for the same cover.
 A deductible is generally a fixed amount like Rs 5,000; Rs 10,000, etc.

-Here the deductible the company chooses is Rs 10,000 on a per-claim basis.
-This meant that, at the time of claim, an employee would have to pay Rs 10,000 from his/her pocket, and the remaining would be borne by the insurer.
+The deductible the company chose was Rs 10,000 on a per-claim basis.
+This meant that, at the time of a claim, an employee would have to pay Rs 10,000 from their pocket and the remaining cost would be borne by the insurer.
 It also meant that the insurance company would only settle claims higher than Rs 10,000.
 Employees would have to bear the entire cost if the claim amount was less than Rs 10,000.

 Last year, JS Clothing purchased a group personal health insurance policy for its 200 employees.
 The policy had a Rs 10,000 overall deductible clause.